 Retirement should be a very special time of life.
 Attention turns from managing a career or a business to structuring a purposeful life without the cares and concerns of daily demands.
 Family, often an extended one, comes into sharper focus.
 Financially, this period often represents an inflection point; that is, the emphasis shifts from accumulating wealth to preserving and eventually distributing it.
 At this stage of life, the question many people have is: will it last?

 Retirement can be a very special time of life and is potentially a very gratifying one.
 Improper planning, however, can result in catastrophic erosion of your assets.
-The Trust and Investment Services Group can assist you in Creating a Better Way of Life.
+The Trust and Investment team is here to assist you.